Ductile iron castings have many advantages

 Ductile Iron Applications

-Ductile iron has greater strength and ductility then gray iron.
+Ductile iron has greater strength and ductility than gray iron.
 Those properties allow it to be used effectively in a wide variety of industrial applications, including pipe, automotive components, wheels, gear boxes, pump housings, machine frames for the wind-power industry, and many more.
+Because it does not fracture like gray iron, ductile iron is also safe to use in impact-protection applications, such as bollards.

 Custom Casting Services